eclipse-jkube/jkube/MIGRATION-GUIDE.md

-# Migration Guide for projects using Fabric8 Maven Plugin to Eclipse Jkube
+# Migration Guide for projects using Fabric8 Maven Plugin to Eclipse JKube

 For any project which is using [Fabric8 Maven Plugin](https://github.com/fabric8io/fabric8-maven-plugin) right now.
-Migrating to Eclipse Jkube should not be that hard.
-Fabric8 Maven Plugin used to handle both Kubernetes and Openshift clusters but Eclipse Jkube has separate plugins for these two different environments.
+Migrating to Eclipse JKube should not be that hard.
+Fabric8 Maven Plugin used to handle both Kubernetes and Openshift clusters but Eclipse JKube has separate plugins for these two different environments.

 ## For Project Using Kubernetes
-For any project deploying their applications onto Kubernetes, we need to replace [Fabric8 Maven Plugin](https://github.com/fabric8io/fabric8-maven-plugin) with Eclipse Jkube like this.
+For any project deploying their applications onto Kubernetes, we need to replace [Fabric8 Maven Plugin](https://github.com/fabric8io/fabric8-maven-plugin) with Eclipse JKube like this.
 Let's say in case of zero-configuration, we just need to replace `groupId` and `artifactId` like this:

 ### FMP zero configuration mode:
 ```